ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/00-overview.md

 Ultrascripts is not a single feature toggle in the product sense.
 It is a small platform made of:

-- A transport layer that watches AI Dungeon's WebSocket and captured GraphQL mutation traffic.
+- A transport layer that watches AI Dungeon's WebSocket and snoops the first successful GraphQL request to capture session credentials (Firebase `Authorization` token + endpoint URL).
 - A Core runtime that tracks adventure state, card state, and module lifecycle.
 - A module registry containing the shipped Ultrascripts modules.